 European Heritage Days 2025: Discover the Caux Palace

 Celebrate with us the European Heritage Days at the Caux Palace on Saturday, 13 and Sunday, 14 September 2025!
-Come and discover this jewel of the Belle Époque, enjoy its breathtaking view from the heights of Montreux in the village of Caux, and discover our cultural programme and activities for young and old!
+Come and discover this jewel of the Belle Époque, recently classified as a historic monument of national importance, enjoy its breathtaking view from the heights of Montreux in the village of Caux, and discover our cultural programme and activities for young and old!

 Welcome to the Caux Palace